sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 Unknown resources, fields, actions, and configuration options fail closed.

 ::: warning Keep credentials out of the contract
 Never place R2, S3, database, or API credentials in `config/slipway.js` field metadata.
 Use app, environment, or instance environment variables.
-Bridge upload providers use `BRIDGE_`-prefixed variables so each app can override an environment or instance default without exposing credentials to the browser.
+Bridge can reuse conventional app-scoped R2/S3 credentials or use explicit `BRIDGE_` overrides without exposing credentials to the browser.
 :::

 ## Upload field boundary